ddsky/spoonacular-api-clients/android/docs/DefaultApi.md

 //import com.spoonacular.DefaultApi;

 DefaultApi apiInstance = new DefaultApi();
-AnalyzeRecipeRequest analyzeRecipeRequest = new AnalyzeRecipeRequest(); // AnalyzeRecipeRequest | Example request body.
+AnalyzeRecipeRequest analyzeRecipeRequest = {"title":"Spaghetti Carbonara","servings":2,"ingredients":["1 lb spaghetti","3.5 oz pancetta","2 Tbsps olive oil","1  egg","0.5 cup parmesan cheese"],"instructions":"Bring a large pot of water to a boil and season generously with salt.
+Add the pasta to the water once boiling and cook until al dente.
+Reserve 2 cups of cooking water and drain the pasta. "}; // AnalyzeRecipeRequest | Example request body.
 String language = en; // String | The input language, either \"en\" or \"de\".
 Boolean includeNutrition = false; // Boolean | Whether nutrition data should be added to correctly parsed ingredients.
 Boolean includeTaste = false; // Boolean | Whether taste data should be added to correctly parsed ingredients.